-In this week's The Willowbee Tree story, “Listen to the Lights,” spring is coming and the Willowbee children are filled with excitement and energy.
+In The Willowbee Tree story "Listen to the Lights," spring is coming and the Willowbee children are filled with excitement and energy.
 Unfortunately for their mother, this excitement is expressed with very loud voices.

-In addition to this week's Willowbee story, the Northern Lights have inspired some fascinating mythology over the course of human existence.
-For example, some Inuit people believed that the lights were the spirits of their ancestors, dancing across the sky.
+In addition to inspiring this Willowbee story, the Northern Lights have inspired some fascinating mythology over the course of human existence.
+For example, some Inuit people believed that the lights were the spirits of their ancestors dancing across the sky.
 And the ancient Norse believed that the lights were a fire bridge built by the gods.

 In fact, the Northern Lights are caused when charged particles from the sun strike atoms in the Earth's atmosphere.
 This excites the atoms, which causes them to light up.
 It's similar to the way a neon sign works, but on a larger — and so much more beautiful — scale.

 Because the lights require these charged particles, they are a phenomenon that's hard to recreate at home.
 But if you want to get a similar effect in inspiring quiet wonder in your children, may I suggest a star jar?

 Whether as a night light for long winter evenings or a lantern for summer camp-outs, these star jars will provoke quiet “oohs” and “ahhs” whenever you switch them on.
 The initial cutting with a box knife is best done by an adult, but by using a thin, disposable cookie sheet to make the heart of the lantern, a supervised pre-schooler can quickly make a whole galaxy of stars to admire.

 - Medium-sized glass jar